imbs-hl/timbR/README.md

 timbR is a collection of methods for the interpretation of random forests trained by ranger.

 In version 1.0 most representaive trees can be selected based on different tree based distance measures.
-In version 2.0 artificial representaive trees can be created based on different tree based distance measures.
+In version 2.0 artificial representative trees can be created based on different tree based distance measures.
+In addition, uncertainty quantification for regression using inductive conformal prediction (ICP) and Mondrian ICP is available.

 ### Installation
 #### R version